AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/api-reference.md

 ## clearUpdatedConfiguration

-You can clear any programmatic updates made to the configuration via the `clearUpdatedConfiguration` API.
-For more information about configuration in Mobile Core, please refer to the [Configuration API reference](configuration/api-reference.md#clearupdateconfiguration).
+Programmatic updates made to the configuration can be cleared via the `clearUpdatedConfiguration` API.
+For more information about configuration in Mobile Core, please refer to the [Configuration API reference](configuration/api-reference.md#clearupdatedconfiguration).

 ## collectMessageInfo

+User interactions with local or push notifications can be tracked by invoking the `collectMessageInfo`.
+Please refer to [this page](../../documentation/adobe-campaign-standard#tracking-local-and-push-notification-message-interactions) for more information about tracking local and push notification message interactions.

 ## collectLaunchInfo